nicolacalise3355/accounting_backend_system/README.md

-# Fault management system
+# Accounting management system

-The project involves a backend software for managing faults in the company's locations.
-Each room contains machinery that may malfunction; it is important to keep track of these faults and the operators performing maintenance work.
+The project involves a backend software for managing the accounting in a company.
+Usefull to keep track of incomes and costs.

 ## Tech Stack and Pattern